Procedure Guide ·Vet Visit ·2026

 What Is It

-A routine wellness exam is a head-to-tail physical assessment covering weight, heart and lung sounds, dental health, eyes, ears, and abdominal organs.
-The vet will ask about appetite, litter box habits, and behavior changes.
+A head-to-tail physical assessment covering weight, heart and lung sounds, dental health, eyes, ears, and abdomen.
+The vet asks about appetite, litter box habits, and behavior.
 Recommended once a year for adult cats, twice for seniors

 What to Expect

 Bring your cat in a carrier.
-The vet will weigh your cat and take vitals.
-The physical exam takes 10-15 minutes.
-The vet will discuss diet, behavior, and any recommended vaccines or tests.
-For kittens, expect a series of 3-4 visits in the first year.
-Senior cats may need bloodwork as part of the exam.
+The vet weighs your cat and takes vitals.
+Physical exam takes 10-15 minutes.
+Discuss diet, vaccines, and tests.
+Kittens need 3-4 visits in first year.
+Senior cats may need bloodwork.
 Appointments last 20-30 minutes

 Cost Breakdown - $50-$100